Showing posts with label FNM. Show all posts

 The FNM focus should now be on a new dispensation in The Bahamas- in my view; where every Bahamian gets their equitable taste of the good life.
 Away with the exclusive lovers, family and friends club in the FNM!

 The all-for-we-baby clan could run for party positions as much as they want.
 They will never gain political control of The Bahamas again.
-They could choke the party’s future as much as their wicked hearts desire, but they will die miserably in opposition - as lonely, greedy and selfish political nincompoops.
+They could choke the party’s future as much as their wicked political souls desire, but they will die miserably in opposition - as lonely, greedy and selfish political nincompoops.

 As an FNM in exile, I am tuned in to the show.
 So, let’s see how this upcoming virtual convention goes.